 2019 Supreme Court of Pennsylvania Ruling: Slice of Life, LLC v.
 Hamilton Township Zoning Board, et al.

-Typically, residential zoning laws are enacted to protect those in the neighborhood from “increased noise and traffic, protect children living there and their ability to utilize quiet, open spaces for play, and to maintain ‘the residential character of the neighborhood.’”
+Typically, residential zoning laws are enacted to protect those in the neighborhood from “increased noise and traffic, [and to] protect children living there and their ability to utilize quiet, open spaces for play, and to maintain ‘the residential character of the neighborhood.’”

-Ultimately, The Supreme Court of Pennsylvania unanimously decided that the Monroe County township’s zoning ordinance bars the short-term rental of homes in strictly residential districts.
+Ultimately, the Supreme Court of Pennsylvania unanimously decided that the Monroe County township’s zoning ordinance bars the short-term rental of homes in strictly residential districts.
 The Supreme Court reversed the Commonwealth Court’s ruling and found in favor of Hamilton Township and its zoning board.

 Pennsylvania Legislation on Short-Term Rentals